top of page

 How does Universal's Disability Pass compare to Disney's DAS?

-We found it definiately lacking when compared to DAS.
-The fact you have to dash all over the park to sign up for each individual attraction is time consuming and added a lot of extra walking into our day - and Universal already has a large landscape to transverse.
-Also we found the wait times once we were actually in the Express Pass line to be much longer than the Lightning Lanes at Disney.
-We were unable to get nearly as many rides ridden as we had planned, but it was a very busy day.
+Disney's Disability Access Service (DAS) is much easier to use in the parks, since it can be completely managed within the My Disney Experience app.
+The fact you have to dash all over the park at Universal to sign up for each individual attraction is time consuming and added a lot of extra walking into our day - and Universal already has a large landscape to transverse.
+Also we found the wait times once we were actually in the Express Pass line to be much longer than the Lightning Lanes at Disney. .

 What accommodations are available for guests with other disabilities such are vision or hearing?